Television Advertising – Advantages and Disadvantages by Mike Brassel

-- During a commercial break the viewer may choose to get a snack, go to the bathroom or have a conversation about whatever they were just watching.
+- Even when watching “live,” during a commercial break the viewer may choose to get a snack, go to the bathroom, check social media, or have a conversation about whatever they were just watching.

 - Because of a larger “area of dominant influence,” the relative cost will be higher – both the terms of airtime and production.

 The “glitz and glamour” associated with producing a television commercial makes it one of the most appealing advertising methods.
 Carefully consider your budget and other options, however, to be sure a TV ad makes sense for your company.